 - Food coloring (a few drops to make icing colors needed)

 Add softened butter to confectioners' sugar.
 Add vanilla.
 Add milk a little at a time until icing is consistency.
 This is a butter icing and is a soft icing like you would use for a cake.

 After cookies are cooled, ice and decorate using different colors.
 Add sprinkles and small candies.

-To summarize, I have given you several ideas for horse-themed birthday cakes, including drawing on an image, lay-on or edible images, using a figurine, cake topper kits, using a shaped cake pan, or cutting out your own shape from round layers.
+I have given you several ideas for horse-themed birthday cakes, including drawing on an image, lay-on or edible images, using a figurine, cake topper kits, using a shaped cake pan, or cutting out your own shape from round layers.
 Also, I included ideas for cupcakes and shaped cookies.
 I hope you've found something that you love.